Advertising is changing at lightning speed with the internet.

 Ad blockers have become one of the biggest impediments to brands reaching their customers.

 No longer do online users take the annoyance of pushy ads lying down.
-They have fought back – hard – by using special software on their computers and mobile devices that blocks ads from even appearing.
+They have fought back – hard – by using special software on their computers and mobile devices that block ads from even appearing.

 Just one ad-blocking software, Adblock Plus, has been downloaded more than 500 million times.
 Brands said that Adblock and software like it cost them $22 billion in 2015 alone, and those numbers are expected only to rise in the coming years.